al3xandr3/Keyboarder/index.md

 ### Config

-Many things can be configured, what keys to map to what functions, timer duration, etc. in the included json configuration file.
+A configuration file lets you define what keys map to what functions, timer duration, etc.
-Find the configuration file from the system tray keyboarder menu
+Find the configuration file from the system tray keyboarder menu, righ mouse click -> Config

 ### Running it